About the MDCC

-Facilitate collaborative partnerships with model demonstration grantees to create opportunities to learn and share ideas, tools, and resources
+Facilitated collaborative partnerships with grantees to create opportunities to learn and share ideas, tools, and resources

-Work with grantees to establish consistent design elements across projects to deepen the evidence base for the models
+Worked with grantees in some cohorts to establish consistent design elements across projects to deepen the evidence base for the interventions

 The Model Demonstration Coordination Center has been funded with Federal funds from the

 U.S. Department of Education, Office of Special Education Programs, under contract number

 ED-CFO-10-A-0133.
 The content of this publication does not necessarily reflect the views or policies of the U.S. Department of Education nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. government.